shrewdlogarithm/PoE-Character-Log-PS/README.md

 XML - PoB-compatible savefile (move to PoB's 'Builds' folder) which shows changes made to passive tree/gear/skills per-level

 ### Other Stuff ###
-rebuildlogxml.ps1 re-creates all log/html/xml files - this can be useful to update older characters when updates are made to the parsing code
+The script "rebuildlogxml.ps1" re-creates all log/html/xml files - this can be useful after changes are made in the code to refresh older builds

 ### Notes ###
 I made this in Powershell because almost everyone playing PoE has Powershell